The Art Of Information, Influence

 Although propaganda sometimes involves deception, most forms of propaganda use well-verified, factual information.
 Propagandists may use partially true or incomplete information that comes from a source that looks authentic, but is controlled by sources that are disguised.
 These disguises come in many forms.
 Businesses often provide funding to sources (like researchers and other professional communicators) to create information and transmit messages that align directly with their interests and goals.
 For example, in 2014, the government of Norway paid $5 million to a non-profit organization to produce information designed to influence top officials in the White House.
 Online, the term sock puppet refers to the use of online sources that are specifically created to praise, defend or support a person or organization.
 When such efforts mislead the public, they can be called propaganda.

-Crossbow is an award-winning and record-setting communications firm that influences public opinion, public policy and business decisions around the world.
 Our headquarters are in Denver, Colorado.
-We’re opening a new office in Phoenix, Arizona.
+We have a new office in Phoenix, Arizona.